johbar/text-extraction-service/README.md

 It embeds [Nats](https://nats.io/) as a key-value-store that acts as a persistent cache for extracted content.

+The RegEx-based RTF parser is very inefficient.

 ## Setup

-By default poppler is used for PDFs.
+By default Poppler is used for PDFs.
 Install on Debian via `apt-get install libpoppler-glib-dev`.

 ## Build locally